An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Html will recognise single or double quotation marks, but entering double quotation marks would terminate the Elan string.

-Using an embedded stylesheet
+Using an embedded CSS stylesheet

 You can also specify a style tag at the start of your Html string, to apply to the whole Html being displayed: